Sometimes, what patrons really need is more than you can give.

 The American Association of Law Libraries

-is the national organization for law libraries, and they publish a AALL Directory & Handbook,
+is the national organization for law libraries, and they publish an AALL Membership Directory,

 which includes a state by state listing of member libraries.
 This directory is